linsaftw/LinsaFTW/README.md

 Software developer from Argentina since 2013.
-What started as a simple hobby, ended up as my job.
+What started as a simple hobby ended up as my job.
 I do plugin development for Minecraft servers and entrepeneurship.

 ### Social Links